-This easy to make coconut key lime pie, uses regular Persian limes to bring that tropical flavor right to your taste buds.
-The addition of coconut in the whipped topping and toasted coconut flakes, brings this pie to the next level.
+This easy-to-make coconut key lime pie uses regular Persian limes to bring that tropical flavor right to your taste buds.
+The addition of coconut in the whipped topping and toasted coconut flakes brings this pie to the next level.

 If you are like me and live nowhere near where key limes are sold, then this recipe is for you.
 It uses Persian limes, the usual kind sold at supermarkets to give it that tart flavor.
-Obviously, if you have access to key limes, then send me some immediately and then proceed to the recipe.
+If you have access to key limes, then send me some immediately and then proceed to the recipe.

 Ingredients